Helping You Find the Courage to Change in Richmond

 We give you the courage to change.

-Master José Antonio Vazquez was born in Puerto Rico on November 21, 1963.
-He moved to New York at a young age and began his martial arts training at his mother's suggestion.
+Grand Master José Antonio Vazquez was born in Puerto Rico and moved to New York at a young age and began his martial arts training at his mother's suggestion.
 He has trained for more than 35 years in taekwondo, atemi ryu jujitsu, muay thai, kendo, Krav Maga, aerobics and kickboxing.
-He has achieved ranking in many styles, including a 8th Dan in taekwondo and a 5th Dan in atemi ryu jujitsu.
+He has achieved ranking in many styles, including a 9th Dan in taekwondo and a 6th Dan in atemi ryu jujitsu.

 Meg Richardson, Tashi